 Evri, formerly known as Hermes UK, has become the UK’s most hated delivery firm.
-As a former standard bearer in the logistics world, it has become synonymous with poor service thus this sad tale of missed opportunities, inadequate responses to customer grievances, and persistent operational failures.
-Charting Evri’s journey from standard bearer to something that represents poor service is a story of lost opportunities, ineffectual responses to customers’ concerns, and overhanging technical problems.
+As a former leader in logistics, it is now known for poor service.
+This sad story highlights missed chances, poor responses to customer complaints, and ongoing operational issues.
+Evri’s journey went from a standard bearer to a symbol of poor service.

 The Rise and Rebranding of Evri

 Evri had its origins under the name Hermes UK, where it was a key player in the British delivery market.
-Famous for its expansive network and competitive prices, Hermes was chosen by many retailers who wanted to reach as many people as possible.
-But then over the years, an air of bad publicity began to coalesce about the company, with deliveries gone awry and damaged parcels-, if not breakdowns among staff at the worst possible moment!
+Many retailers choose Hermes for its wide network and great prices.
+Over the years, bad publicity started to gather around the company.
+Deliveries failed, parcels got damaged, and staff had breakdowns at the worst moments!
 In a bid to change its image, Hermes UK became Evri in 2022.

 Persistent Customer Complaints